 Fatos Selita is the founder of the UKLSA.
-He is a Barrister of England and Wales, and an Attorney and Counselor at Law of New York State.
-He has read for three unrelated first degrees (Strategy, Engineering and Law); followed by postgraduate professional legal studies, Genetics and Psychology.
+He is a Barrister of England and Wales, and an Attorney and Counselor at Law of New York State, USA.
+He has read for three unrelated first degrees (Strategy, Engineering and Law); followed by postgraduate Professional Legal Studies, Genetics and Psychology.

 Fatos is currently:

-- A Lecturer at Tomsk State University (TSU), Department of Psychology.
+- A Lecturer and Co-director of AIR Courses at Goldsmiths, University of London.

-- A Visiting Lecturer at a number of Universities (e.g. Higher School of Economics, Oregon State University, New York University.
+- A Visiting Lecturer at a number of Universities (e.g. New Heaven, Oregon State, New York universities).

-- Director of Ws – a consultancy which brings together world-leading experts to provide science-based personalised advice and training in wellbeing and continuous self-fulfilment.
+- Director of Ws – a consultancy which brings together world-leading experts to provide science-based personalised advice and training in wellbeing and continuous self-fulfillment.

 - A founding member and Director of Law and Ethics at TAGC, The Accessible Genetics Consortium